Effect of Temperature on Resistance

 The effect of temperature on the resistance of the conductor is an increase in the resistance value with an increase in temperature.
 The resistance of the conductor is proportional to the temperature.
 The increase in temperature of the conductor increases its resistance.
 The resistivity of the conductor changes with temperature, and it causes an increase in resistance.

-Effect of temperature on the resistance of the material
+Effect of Temperature on the Resistance of the Materials

-We will see the effect of the temperature on the resistance of the following types of materials.
+We will discuss the effect of the temperature on the resistance of the following types of materials.

 • Conductor